Table of Contents

 If I use my Google account to log in, will Google have access to my data?

 No. We only use Google as an authentication service.
 Your text and annotation data will remain private (as long as you don’t share them with other CATMA users).
-You can also create your own CATMA account.
 Check our Privacy Policy and Terms of Use for more details on these topics.

 How do I reset my password?